ding-lab/Pindel2BAM/README.md

 * RNEXT = *
 * PNEXT = 0
 * TLEN = 0
 * QUAL = *

-##TIPS
-* If the converter pin2sam has not been compiled, then Pindel2BAM will compile it automatically.
+If the converter pin2sam has not been compiled, then Pindel2BAM will compile it automatically.

-* If your bam file names listed in the config file have a directory prefix, then the / will be turned into _ for the output file names.
+If your bam file names listed in the config file have a directory prefix, then the / will be turned into _ for the output file names.

-* If output files already exist, Pindel2SAM will append any data within the _D and _SI files to the existing output .sam files.
+If output files already exist, Pindel2SAM will append any data within the _D and _SI files to the existing output .sam files.
 You must therefore clean out the output directory before running if you want fresh conversions.